Japanese Study Tips/Resources and the JLPT

 Keigo

-Keigo is important for pretty much any professional environment in Japan.
-It’s not the most fun aspect of the language to learn and most people are fine with letting it slide because it’s difficult to master or they simply don’t need it in their private life.
+Keigo is important for almost any professional environment in Japan.
+It’s not the most fun aspect of the language to learn and most people are fine without as it’s difficult to master or they simply don’t need it.
 However, understanding keigo can make daily life a little easier, and it’s nice to be able to show respect when you want to.

 Kanji

-It is easy to get overwhelmed by the shear number of kanji and avoid studying them in earnest, and if you are solely focused on spoken Japanese, they may seem irrelevant.
+It is easy to get overwhelmed by the sheer number of kanji and avoid studying them.
 However, solid kanji recognition will not only make reading possible, it will make your daily life in Japan much easier.
-And kanji study also has the added bonus of adding to your vocabulary!

-• Remembering the Kanji is a book series meant to teach the meaning of all common use kanji and then some.
-Though it is recommended to start with zero kanji knowledge, it can also help reinforce information you’ve already learned.
+• Remembering the Kanji teaches the meaning of all common use kanji.
+Though it is recommended to start with zero kanji knowledge, it can also help reinforce your knowledge.

-• Read the Kanji is another web-based subscription service.
-The user types in the reading of the kanji that is displayed.
+• Read the Kanji another web-based subscription service.

 • Memrise.com has many different kanji lists and uses an SRS system as well as a mnemonic system.
-This means it works particularly well for studying using the Remembering the Kanji method, and such decks are available with multiple user-made visual mnemonics.
+Decks are available with multiple user-made visual mnemonics.

 • Anki is similar to Memrise but doesn’t have a time limit associated with it.

 • And for those who prefer the old fashion book, pen, and paper method of studying kanji, a good kanji dictionary can be a great asset!
-A number exist for English-speaking learners, so browse through a few to choose the one that best works for you.
 Some things to consider are the quality of the definition of the kanji themselves, stroke-order depictions, the order in which the kanji are introduced, whether readings are introduced in kana or romaji, and the number and quality of example words using the kanji.
-Remember, you might not need the biggest, most in depth dictionary out there if you’re just starting out!

 Kanji Kentei